pijll/18xx-unified-rules/games/SteamOverHolland.md

 all players pass
 in consecutive turns.

-The share value of a company moves up 1 space if the shares of the company are sold out both in IPO and in the open market.

-The player left of the last player to sell or buy a certificate receives the priority deal.
+The player left of the priority deal holder receives the priority deal.

 ## Operating Rounds